aws-samples/amazon-q-teams-gateway/README.md

 2. In your AWS account go to Secret manager, using the URL shown in the stack output: `TeamsSecretConsoleUrl`.
 3. Choose `Retrieve secret value`
 4. Choose `Edit`
-5. Replace the value of `MicrosoftAppId` and `MicrosoftAppPassword` with the values you noted in the previous steps.
+5. Replace the value of `MicrosoftAppId`, `MicrosoftAppPassword`, and `MicrosoftAppTenantId` with the values you noted in the previous steps.
 6. Choose **Save**

 ### 4. Finally, deploy into Microsoft Teams